revanthgss/Alpha-Cube/README.md

 # Brahmastra
+This is an idea for the Microsoft Code Fun Do
 ## Problem
 During disaster the communication between the relief forces and victims become a major problem due to low network connectivity.
 Also many lives are lost due to lack of proper evacuation and placement of the relief camp.